miso-lims/miso-lims/docs/user_manual/boxes.md

 To delete boxes, go to the Boxes list, check the checkbox(es) next to the box(es) that you wish to delete, and click the "Delete" button in the toolbar at the top of the table.
 A box can be deleted while it still has items in it; in this case, the items will be removed from the box and their location will be unknown to MISO.
 It is recommended that you add them to a new box if you wish their location to be tracked in MISO.
+Any user can delete a box.

 {% include userman-toplink.md %}